 Cloud solutions and SaaS applications can remove some of the overhead by handing over operational duties to an external provider.
 There are many questions that this sort of approach brings – too many to go into here! – but if suitable, using cloud hosting and SaaS applications can reduce the complexity of the environment quite markedly.
 Services that don’t require dial-tone availability such as email and instant messaging can be shifted to cloud providers without a huge amount of effort.

 And finally, everyone needs to wake up to the fact that desktops have changed, business has changed, and users have changed.
 Focusing on back-end infrastructure as the primary consideration in any IT department has to stop – the user’s desktop environment is equally as important in the modern world, and it should no longer be thought of as merely the preserve of first-line support.

 We haven’t made desktops too complicated, but the world of IT has become much more complicated.
 Because of this, we’ve often put together solutions for desktop environments that have tried to manage this new world in old-fashioned ways.
 And that is where the level of complexity has risen to what are, in some cases, almost unsustainable levels.
 But with careful planning and an awareness of sustainability when preparing for your next wave of IT transformation, you can put together an environment that delivers on the user’s needs without becoming a veritable hydra from a support perspective.

 Share this Post

-How can Source One Technology help?Source One Technology provides desktop support services for schools, businesses, churches, and nonprofits across Southeastern Wisconsin.
+How can Source One Technology help?Source One Technology provides desktop support services for schools, businesses, churches, and nonprofits across Southern Wisconsin.
 We can provide support across Milwaukee, Waukesha, Kenosha and Racine counties.